 The BOM and production routing depth in SAP Business One is real.
 If you are running multi-level production with complex material requirements planning, variant configuration, or tight integration between shop floor and financials, SAP B1 handles it better than Odoo or Acumatica at this market tier.

-The cost structure means it is almost never a cost-reduction migration from NetSuite.
+Because it is quoted rather than listed, and because the certified-VAR delivery model applies to every change as well as the install, SAP B1 is rarely chosen as a cost-reduction move.
 Companies move to SAP B1 because they need the operational capability, not because they are trying to reduce spend.
 If your CFO's primary goal is TCO reduction, this is the wrong shortlist entry.

 Who it is actually for: Field service companies, construction firms, and distributors where Acumatica's vertical-specific modules match the operational workflow.
 The field service and construction depth is genuine.
 The consumption-based pricing model is a trap for growing companies.